Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 ### ITA24

 Remind module owner(s) to start or continue working on this module if there was no activity on the Module Proposal issue for more than 3 weeks.
+Add "<mark style="background-color:#E99695;">Needs: Attention 👋</mark>" label.

 <br>